 14 Black Seed Oil And The Thyroid

-People with under-active thyroid glands often ask me if there are any natural cures to get them off medication.
+People with hypothyroidism often ask me if there are any natural cures to get them off medication.
 While I think more research is needed, in one study of people with Hashimoto's disease, 2 grams of black seed powder, given for 8 weeks decreased TSH levels and thyroid auto-antibodies compared to placebo.
 In addition, thyroid hormone (T3) increased.
+Here's a video I created about this research:

 So how do black seed powder improve thyroid function?
 It may related to reducing cellular inflammation.
 By reducing inflammation, black cumin seed powder might help the thyroid function better.